karl0ss/ollama_cloud_usage_ha/README.md

   -d @fresh-cookies.json
 ```

-The server logs will show `needsLogin` when cookies have expired.
+Server logs will show `needsLogin` when cookies have expired.

 ## Running as a Service